chime-frb-open-data/chime-frb-open-data.github.io/docs/injections.md

         - `frb_ind`: The index in the `injection_format` corresponding to a given `to_inject` burst.
         - `beam_id`: Same as `beam_no` in the `injection_format` key.
         - `snr_estimate`: The estimated signal-to-noise of the injected events, determining whether the event would be put up for injection, calculated using the radiometer equation.
 For the `to_inject` dataset, the cutoff SNR was set to 20.
 While this is significantly higher than the SNR cutoff of 9 used in L1 for the majority of the First CHIME/FRB Catalog, the adjustment was necessary because the estimated SNR using the idealized assumptions in the radiometer equation was far too optimistic compared to actual detection SNRs in initial tests.
         - `fluence_spectrum`: An array with 1024 fluence values from 400 to 800 MHz, giving the time-integrated fluence spectrum of a synthesized FRB.
+This spectrum is modulated by the beam.
     - `to_inject_fit_spec_coeffs`: The array of fit spectral coefficients for the ~97,000 `to_inject` events.
 The array indices are the same as given for `spec_coeffs` in the `frb` dataset.
 These fits were used as the best estimate of what spectral coefficients would be recovered from CHIME/FRB intensity data, based on the `fluence_spectrum` of the `to_inject` bursts.
-(TODO: A little unsure of this definition!)

 ???+ Example "Read in the ~85,000 injected events"